Grow Tips for Success with LED Grow Lights 2022

 The lights can be placed closer when growing from seeds.
 Hang the G8LED lights at the lower end of the distance ranges provided above.
 Once the seedling break ground, the light can be raised near the middle or higher end of the range.
 The G8LED lights will not burn your seedlings.
 However, if the light is too close to the new growth, it can discolor the leaves.
 In this case rais your lights and let the plants adjust to the new distance.

 When Should I Give Nutrients to Plants?

-G8LED grow lights allow the plants to photosynthesize and grow more efficiently than other light sources.
+G8LED grow lights allow the plants to photosynthesize and grow more efficiently than white LED lights or HPS lights.
 Avoid feeding plants that are less than 1 month.
 Do not give nutrients to plants (rooted clones or seedlings) until they develop 3-4 sets of new leaves. f you give nutrients to your plants, reduce feeding by 30% when growing with LED grow lights.

 During the vegetative stage, plants require more nitrogen and potassium.
 During the flowering stage, plants require less nitrogen and more phosphorus and potassium.

 How Often Should I Water My Plants?

 G8LED grow lights give off only 10% of the heat that an HID bulb emits such as metal halide (MH) or high-pressure sodium (HPS).
 The lower heat output also means there will be less water evaporation and less need for watering.
 If growing in soil, water your plants on when the top half inch of soil is dry (every 2-4 days) to avoid root rotting.

 What Temperature Should My Grow Room Be?

 G8LEDs have a lower heat output.
 It is easier to regulate grow room temperatures and the temperature immediately below the light.
 Ambient room temperature should be below 90 degrees Fahrenheit (ideally 82-85 degrees) and as low as 72 degrees when the lights are on.
 Temperatures will be lower during the off period when the lights are not in use.